Biden's inflation plan upends thinking on jobs sent overseas

 The president then unspooled his thinking at a White House event with Commerce Secretary Gina Raimondo, state governors and business leaders.
 They gathered to stress the importance of finalizing a bill that would commit funds to encourage the domestic manufacturing of computer chips, which was one of the key bottlenecks that led to higher prices for autos, appliances and other goods last year.

+After the event, Raimondo said she expects the bill to be wrapped up between now and Easter.
+She has made the argument to lawmakers that the chip shortage contributed to higher auto prices that boosted inflation last year.
+Demand for chips continues to outpace supply, a problem unlikely to be resolved any time immediately.

+“I think it’s 12 months before it’s where we it want to be,” Raimondo said.

-But this plan would take years to implement and the consumer price report being released Thursday is expected to show that annual inflation rose to nearly 8% last month, according to the financial data firm FactSet.
+Biden’s plans would take several years to implement and the consumer price report being released Thursday is expected to show that annual inflation rose to nearly 8% last month, according to the financial data firm FactSet.

 Biden’s challenge is that he’s got long-term plans on inflation to address pain that consumers are feeling each day, said Douglas Holtz-Eakin, president of the center-right American Action Forum, who described Biden’s plan as “optics.”